 - Traffic Tickets

 - Name Changes

 - Real Estate

 - Expunctions and Orders of Nondisclosure

 Student Legal & Mediation Services also provides mediation services and conflict resolution training.
 When people are in a dispute, a neutral person—the mediator—can help the parties understand the cause of the dispute and help them develop creative solutions to resolve the dispute.
 Student Legal & Mediation Services has a trained mediator who helps students resolve their conflicts constructively, timely, and confidentially.
 We've helped students in roommate disputes, family conflicts, and disputes between groups.

 Because Student Legal & Mediation Services is supported by student fees, there is no cost for a consultation with the attorney or the mediator for currently-enrolled SHSU students who have paid the Student Service Fee.

 Location & Making Appointments

 Student Legal & Mediation Services is located in the Lowman Student Center, Suite 327.
-Consultations are by appointment, either in-person or by video.
+Consultations are by appointment, either in-person, phone, or by video.
 Students may make an appointment by calling (936) 294-1717, online at Student Legal & Mediation Services, or through Campus Connect.